kapt-labs/django-check-seo

 Misc

-If you're not using Django CMS (only Django), here's the link format to access your pages reports (with or without using i18n):
+If you're not using Django CMS (only Django), here's the link format you need to use in order to access your pages reports (with or without using i18n):

 Settings